5afe/safe-react/readme.md

 ## Releasing to production

 We prepare a new release every sprint.
-Sprints are two week long.
+Sprints are two weeks long.

 * A separate code-freeze branch named `release/X.Y.Z` is created
 * The QA team do regression testing on this branch